-- LAST UPDATE NOV 2016 --

 In case you are not covered by New Zealand helthcare, better you think about an insurance(for Working holiday Visa is compulsory).
 Example my french friend had to go to the hospital for a little surgery and she had to pay 4000$.
 She had her own insurance.

-If you don't know any good in your country, i give you 2 New Zeland companies. orbit (the cheapest, 280NZD yearly, 320NZD yearly with value covers too) or southerncross.
+If you don't know any good in your country, i give you 2 New Zeland companies. orbit (the cheapest, 280NZD yearly, 320NZD yearly with value covers too, BUT i ve read many bad reviews!) or southerncross.
 In case you get 2 or more years with your Work Visa you are automatically covered.This is a good link with more info. back to Menu

 FAMILY DOCTOR, GENERAL PRACTITIONER (GP)